AI-ML-Labs/easytask/readme.md

     except easytask.ETaskDone:
         # Handling Task done event.
+        # After that, you will no longer be able to use yield
         ...

-    # This code will be executed anyway.
+    # Code below will be executed in any case.
+    # Close file gracefully.
     if file is not None:
         file.close()